Teaching English in Taiwan

 How is the food?
 Will I like it?

 This is a subject everyone can agree on: The food in Taiwan is varied and fantastic.
-The shabu-shabus’s, BBQ food, fresh seafood, different varieties of tofu, teppanyaki and even strange exotic food like snake’s blood and bird’s nest are just a sampling of the extremely large Taiwanese palette.
+The shabu-shabu’s, BBQ food, fresh seafood, different varieties of tofu, teppanyaki and even strange exotic food like snake’s blood and bird’s nest are just a sampling of the extremely large Taiwanese palette.
 Food is plentiful and extremely cheap.
 Wandering the night markets and sampling the varied specialties of each food vendor is a great experience.
 You can also find any Western food in Taiwan, though you will likely have to pay “home” prices for it.
-The Hard Rock Cafe, Hooters, McDonald’s, Subway, Burger King, etc. can all be found in Taiwan.
-Higher end restaurants such as Morton’s steakhouse are also to be found.
-Many foreigners return to their home country and find themselves bored with the food in comparison the many choices they had in Taiwan.
+McDonald’s, Subway, Hooters and other Western chain restaurants can all be found in Taiwan.
+Higher end restaurants such as Morton’s Steakhouse are also to be found.

 Is my flight to Taiwan paid for or at my own expense?

-This depends on your contract.
-Most schools do NOT pay for your flight.
+Schools do NOT pay for your flight up front.
 However, some schools offer a completion bonus at the end of your one year contract.
 This bonus is typically at least as much as the cost of a flight.

 How much are flights to Taiwan?

-This really depends on when you are traveling and how far your journey is!
+This depends on when you are traveling and how far your journey is.
 Busy vacation times can increase the price.
-We recommend you check all the major discount web sites such as Travelocity, Orbitz and Expedia when booking your flight.

 How will I be able to obtain my working visa?